 A passionate proponent of undergraduate research, Dr. Awtrey regularly engages undergraduates in problems related to his research program, and he fosters a commitment in his students to disseminate their work through publications and national/regional presentations.
 His work in mentoring undergraduate research has been recognized with a grant from the Center for Undergraduate Research in Mathematics.

 A dedicated teacher-scholar, Dr. Awtrey received the Dean's Distinguished Teaching Award while at Arizona State in 2008, and he was chosen as a 2010 national Project NExT fellow.
-Dr. Awtrey's SoTL research on Writing to Learn and Writing in the Disciplines is currently supported by a generous grant through Elon University's Center for the Advancement of Teaching and Learning.
+Dr. Awtrey's SoTL research on Writing to Learn and Writing in the Disciplines has been supported by a generous grant through Elon University's Center for the Advancement of Teaching and Learning.

 Kirsten Doehler received her Ph.D. in Statistics from North Carolina State University and joined the Elon faculty in 2008.
 Her academic interests include nonparametric statistics, survival analysis, statistical consulting, statistics education, and attitudes toward statistics.
-She is originally from Rochester, New York but has lived in North Carolina for over a decade.
-She very much enjoys spending time with her husband and children.
-Although she is not as passionate about running as she used to be, she still goes jogging somewhat regularly and hopes to some day run another marathon.
+She is originally from Rochester, New York but has lived in North Carolina since graduating from college.
+Kirsten ("Kirstie") very much enjoys spending time with her children and husband.
+She is also an avid runner and has registered for the Thunder Road Marathon in November, 2014.

 Please visit Kirsten Doehler's professional Web site to view more information and a full CV.